Ethnic stereotype: Examples

 According to Dana E. Maestro, media images and depictions play a vital role in our ability to perceive different ethnicities and construct various racial and ethnic stereotypes.
 Most of these portrayals are seen through media platforms such as televisions, social media and commercials create a convenient sketch of how they want a certain group of people to be represented.
 For example, White Americans are always overly presented in positions of prestige and power in comparison to their counterparts such as Latinos or African Americans that are usually represented around themes of criminality and subservience.
-On a whole, Media can never be assumed to an insignificant oulet of information but are culturally effective conduits that can drive our personal narrative on specific ethnic stereotyping.
+On a whole, media can never be assumed to an insignificant oulet of information but are culturally effective conduits that can drive our personal narrative on specific ethnic stereotyping.
 Since minorities are not adequately represented in the media it can lead to a negative misinterpretation and limited media diversity.

 According the J. Stanley Lemons, a stereotype for African-American men in the United States, specifically during the 1940s, was popularized through the use of comics and minstrel shows.
 African-American men were portrayed as having more animalistic features that alluded to the believe of their lack of knowledge and being considered second-class citizens during this time period.
 These features include oversized ear and mouths to indicate a monkey-like appearance.
 Portraying African-Americans as monkeys alludes to them being perceived as having limited intelligence.
 To convey that idea further, African-Americans were made not able to speak proper English.
 The white impersonators often used Black English Vernacular (BEV).
 The impersonators over exaggerated and misused BEV so that the speech barely made sense, which furthered the notion of African Americans being unintelligent.

-Validity
+Ethnic jokes

 It is sometimes held that such stereotypes often contain a "grain of truth".
 However, an extensive study by the personality psychologist Robert R. McCrae of the National Institute on Aging and colleagues found that they are generally untrustworthy.

 Various anti-national phobias and prejudices operate with ethnic stereotypes.

 Ethnic stereotypes are commonly portrayed in ethnic jokes, some of which some consider to be offensive to varying degrees.
 Richard M. Steers and Luciara Nardon, in their book about the global economy, use a variant of the "You have two cows" joke to illustrate the concept of cultural differences: